 - Previous inspection report

-- Incidents.
+- Incidents

-- Records of contact with the agency since the last inspection.
+- Records of contact with the agency since the last inspection

-During the inspection the inspector met with three service users and three care staff.
-The inspector also contacted two service users' relatives.
+During the inspection the inspector met with four service users and four staff.
 The inspector spoke to one HSC professional following the inspection.
+Their comments have been added to this report.